-1st Grade Beginning Digraphs (sh, ch, th) Worksheets
+1st grade beginning digraphs (sh, ch, th) worksheets

 First graders are expected to know the common consonant digraphs on sight: sh as in shell, ch as in chair, th as in thumb.
-Sorting words by their opening team builds the automatic recognition that turns sound-by-sound decoding into smooth reading.
+Sorting words by their opening team builds the automatic recognition that turns decoding into smooth reading.

 The kind of words you'll sort